Platts seen expanding role in biofuels in Kingsman deal

-Platts, a division of McGraw-Hill MHP.N, announced on Thursday it was acquiring the sugar and ethanol consultancy.
+Platts, a division of McGraw-Hill, announced on Thursday it was acquiring the sugar and ethanol consultancy.

 "Ethanol is something Kingsman is pretty good at, and will become increasingly important in energy markets in the coming years," one trade source said.